Silicon Valley-backed groups sue Maryland to kill country’s first-ever online advertising tax

 Governments eye new taxes on cigarettes, homes and tech giants to pay for big budget shortfalls related to the coronavirus

 Their formal legal salvo arrived Thursday.
-The U.S. Chamber, the Internet Association and two other tech-focused trade groups, NetChoice and the Computer and Communications Industry Association, argued Maryland’s tax is unfair because it targets only online advertising, not the same ads that appear in print or on television.
+The U.S. Chamber, the Internet Association and two other tech-focused trade groups, NetChoice and the Computer and Communications Industry Association, argued that Maryland’s tax is unfair because it targets only online advertising, not the same ads that appear in print or on television.
 They pointed to a 2006 federal law that is supposed to prohibit what the industry sees as discriminatory local taxes against online sites and services.

 “It’s unfortunate that the Maryland General Assembly has decided to penalize a handful of out-of-state companies with this discriminatory law,” said Jon Berroya, the general counsel at the Internet Association.

 The representatives for Amazon, Facebook and Google also faulted the way the tax is calculated.
-And they took issue with issue law’s “punitive” origins, after Maryland lawmakers initially said they hoped to levy it in an attempt to crack down on Internet companies that collect vast amount of data to calibrate their lucrative, targeted online ads.
-Lawmakers who heard testimony last year from backers who saw the tax as a potential substitute for privacy regulation, essentially had adopted a policy “akin to a fine for perceived misconduct," the business groups contend.
+And they took issue with the law’s “punitive” origins, after Maryland lawmakers initially said they hoped to levy it in an attempt to crack down on Internet companies that collect vast amounts of data to calibrate their lucrative, targeted online ads.
+Lawmakers heard testimony last year from advocates who viewed the tax as a potential substitute for privacy regulation, but business groups said Thursday that the approach resulted in a policy “akin to a fine for perceived misconduct.”

-The architects of Maryland’s tax law anticipated a lawsuit in the days before they voted to authorize it Friday.
-Maryland Attorney General Brian.
-E. Frosh also warned the state’s legislature last year that the tax could be struck down if it were approved.
-But its backers, including Sen. Bill Ferguson (D-Baltimore City), previously described the effort as an attempt to ensure the tech industry pays its “fair share” at a time when governments nationwide are facing severe fiscal constraints.
+The architects of Maryland’s tax law anticipated a lawsuit in the days before lawmakers voted Friday to authorize it.
+State Attorney General Brian E. Frosh (D) also warned the General Assembly last year that the tax could be struck down if it were approved.
+But its backers, including Senate President Bill Ferguson (D-Baltimore City), previously described the effort as an attempt to ensure that the tech industry pays its “fair share” at a time when governments nationwide are facing severe fiscal constraints.

-“This is a conversation we need to be having nationally,” said Ferguson, its chief sponsor, in an interview last week.
-“What is the responsibility of multi-national digital platforms to contribute to society’s growth and civic infrastructure?”
+“This is a conversation we need to be having nationally,” Ferguson, the bill’s chief sponsor, said in an interview last week.
+“What is the responsibility of multinational digital platforms to contribute to society’s growth and civic infrastructure?”